strikles/atac-data/messages/email/neurorights_en.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/arkin.png"></p>

-Instead of denouncing these individuals, **Emile Barkhof** has systematically attempted to cover-up the extrajudicial cyber-torture procedure to perpetuate human degradation psychiatric spectacles trying to force me into psychiatry and forced pharmaco-"therapy" at any cost to **pass me as a incompetent schizophrenic** and **make an example out of me**, **presenting false testimony in a court of law**, using **falsified reports of risk to self** and **refusal to accept judicial sentences of conventional pharmaco-"therapy" against my will, as justifications for the damages inflicted by the group of individuals recruited to exact the extrajudicial cyber-torture sentences, **sabotaging my ex-girlfriends plans to get wed**, in a **ritualistic psychiatric humiliation tantrum** of **articulating my tongue**, **sabotaging intercourse**, directing violence towards women and my parents and getting me to hit myself in public and in front of my sweetheart during Christmas.
+Instead of denouncing these individuals, **Emile Barkhof** has systematically attempted to cover-up the extrajudicial cyber-torture extrajudicial sentences to coerce psychiatric care under the pretext of me being unable to work.
+Inadvertedly or not that aligns with the CM93 child abuse group to divert attention from their abuse and perpetuate human degradation psychiatric spectacles trying to force me into psychiatry and forced pharmaco-"therapy" at any cost to **pass me as a incompetent schizophrenic** and **make an example out of me**.

+Sadly Emile has **presented false testimony in a court of law**, used **falsified reports of risk to self** and **refusal to accept judicial sentences of conventional pharmaco-"therapy" against my will, as justifications for the damages inflicted by the group of individuals linked to the CM93 group recruited to exact the extrajudicial cyber-torture sentences, **sabotaging my ex-girlfriends plans to get wed**, in a **ritualistic psychiatric humiliation tantrum** of **articulating my tongue**, **sabotaging intercourse**, directing violence towards women and my parents and getting me to hit myself in public and in front of my sweetheart during Christmas.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/us.png"></p>

-**Dutch psychiatrist Emile Barkhof visited the location where this group of individuals exact their extrajudicial cybertorture sentences along with elected government officials who watch the human degradation spectacle)**.
-Instead of denouncing it on the news, or reporting it to the police, he watched the macabre spectacle as a **"casa dos degredos"** blue-whale *style* suicide game similar to Matthew Puncher's soviet-style murder, where I am issued tasks such as **"breaking my phone, my laptop and mutilating my penis"** in the portuguese language, and forced to pick between:
+**Emile Barkhof visited the location where this group of individuals linked to the CM93 group exact their extrajudicial cybertorture sentences along with elected government officials who watch the human degradation spectacle)**.
+Instead of denouncing it on the news, or reporting it to the police, he watched the macabre spectacle as a **"casa dos degredos"** blue-whale *style* suicide game similar to Matthew Puncher's soviet-style murder, where I am issued tasks such as **"breaking my phone, my laptop and mutilating my penis"** in the Portuguese language, and forced to pick between:

 * returning to portugal being cybersodomized and genitally abused with my tongue being articulated in portuguese, where colegio militar alumni linked to pedro miguel de brito esteves grilo @psp induce psychosis in the physical vicinity of my parents to coerce me into psychiatric care as a humiliation, directing violence to my parents all day to gamble futures of suicide, homicide, incarceration of forced psychiatric care.